bitcart/bitcart-docs/support-and-community/faq/deployment-faq.md

 Yes, it is possible.

-The recomended way though is, to use the Merchants API, which handles many edge cases.
+The recommended way though is, to use the Merchants API, which handles many edge cases.

 But if you need to connect to your daemon directly, you can either: